 Over 400 collections, spanning the 18th to the 20th centuries, including approximately 100 ships' logs, journals, letterbooks, order books, and watch-, station- and quarter-bills dating from 1759-1943.

 In addition to the manuscript collections is the Manuscript Vertical File that contains individual documents or groupings of small numbers of documents.
 There are over 100 Manuscript Vertical File items, such as John Paul Jones' letter written in 1779 aboard the Bonhomme Richard's "prize the late British Ship of War Serapis" to the editor of the Gazette de Leyde or Admiral Nimitz's speech on seapower delivered before the National Geographic Society in 1946.

-Edward J. Steichen Photography Collection: World War II naval combat photographs and works of prominent twentieth-century photographers such as Ansel Adams, Edward and Brett Weston, and Dorothea Lange.
-There are roughy 3,000 combat photographs, several hundred "art" photographs, and over 500 books on photography and photographers in the collection.
+Edward J. Steichen Photography Collection: World War II naval combat photographs and photographs of prominent twentieth-century photographers such as Ansel Adams, Edward and Brett Weston, and Dorothea Lange.
+There are roughly 3,000 combat photographs, several hundred "art" photographs, and over 500 books on photography and photographers in the collection.
 Thomas J. Maloney, member of the Naval Academy Class of 1927, established the collection on the occasion of Edward Steichen's 90th birthday.
 Maloney was editor and publisher of the magazine U.S. Camera.

-Photograph Albums: Ninety-eight albums dating from 1860 to 1970, a number of them containing individual phtographs of a particular Naval Academy graduating class.
+Photograph Albums: Ninety-eight albums dating from 1860 to 1970, a number of them containing individual photographs of a particular Naval Academy graduating class.
 In addition to albums relating to the Naval Academy are others documenting such varied subjects as a Seabee base on Guadalcanal from 1942-43, the Philippines in the aftermath of the Spanish-American War, and the Japanese Imperial Naval College, circa 1925.

 Special Collections Picture File